~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 Split to Trogir: How to Get There

-Trogir is an easy half-hour west of Split — by local bus, taxi, summer catamaran or hire car.
-Here's every option compared, what each costs, and which to pick for your trip.
+Trogir is an easy half-hour west of Split by road — or about an hour by boat, calling at Slatine on the way.
+Here's how each option actually works, what it costs, and which suits your trip.

 At a glance